tgreve15/ExcelOuraVSTOAddIn/Readme.md

 in a folder with the name starting "ExcelOuraVSTOAddIn"

 The latest installable version is available under the "_Releases" folder and here - https://github.com/tgreve15/ExcelOuraVSTOAddIn/blob/f2a6c4eb41db4dec15efaf00f71829dfe64479bb/_Releases/ExcelOuraVSTOAddIn_1_0_0_8.zip
+Either right click here and choose "Save As" to your computer, or choose "Download" from bottom right when you click on the link.
+Once downloaded, open the file and run the "setup.exe" file to install the add-in.

 ## Excel Command Bar
 ![Oura Command Bar](/_images/ExcelOuraTabBarCommands.jpg)